ibm-cloud-docs/vpc/block_storage_vpc_expand_volumes.md

 #### Expand boot volume capacity during instance provisioning in the console
 {: #resize-boot-vol-new-instance-ui}

 When you create an instance with a stock or custom image, the boot volume capacity must be equal to or larger than the minimum provisioned size of the image.
 For example, a stock image would show 100 GB by default.
-You can increase the boot volume size up to 250 GB while using that image.
+You can increase the boot volume size up to 250 GB for boot volumes that use the first-generation volume profiles such as `general-purpose` or `custom`.
+When you use the second-generation `sdp` profile, your boot volume size can be up to 32,000 GB.
 For more information about creating virtual server instances, see [Creating virtual server instances in the console](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui).

 You can also specify a larger boot volume capacity when you create an instance template.
 For more information, see [Creating an instance template](/docs/vpc?topic=vpc-creating-auto-scale-instance-group&interface=ui#creating-instance-template).